diversifyds/library-checkouts-db/README.md

 # Library Checkouts Database

 ## Background
 The Library Checkouts Database is a fictitious and simulated SQLite database made for learning and practicing SQL.
-It's about users who sign up for an account in a library and checkout books.
+The database aims to model how and what a library keeps track of when lending materials.

 ### Table Definitions

 Below are the data definitions of the tables and columns in the Library Checkouts Database.

-#### users: All users that have an account with the library
+#### users: All users that signed up for a library card with the library

 | column | description | data type |
 | :--- | :--- | :--- |